alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 **B. A local connection**

-- AltTester Desktop is installed on the **Bitbar Ubuntu VM**
+- AltTester® Desktop is installed on the **Bitbar Ubuntu VM**
 - the conditions for the connection to work:
-    - the script which is executed on Bitbar VM needs to contain the installation and launching of AltTester Desktop build
+    - the script which is executed on Bitbar VM needs to contain the installation and launching of AltTester® Desktop build

-    **Download, install and launch AltTester Desktop Linux build in batch mode**
+    **Download, install and launch AltTester® Desktop Linux build in batch mode**

     In the `run-tests.sh` script (see **3.
 Prepare the `.zip` archive with tests and `run-tests.sh`** from the [Preparation Steps](#preparation-steps) section) you need to use the following commands:
     ```